extrawest/llamaindex-analysis-agent/README.md

-# Ukraine Analysis Agent
+# Analysis Agent

-This project is a Node.js application that uses advanced AI and natural language processing techniques to analyze and answer questions about Ukraine and related information.
+This project is a Node.js application that uses advanced AI and natural language processing techniques to analyze and answer questions about the provided resources and related information.
 It combines document parsing, vector storage, and an AI agent to provide intelligent responses.

 ## Technologies and Frameworks Used